barrett370/ROT/content/Assignments/ICP/Interviews/University-Staff.md

 A: It would be very useful to extend to meeting rooms in departmental buildings so I can easily check if a room is being used or not even when there are no scheduled meetings.

+Q: Are there anymore improvements that you would suggest to this system?

+A: It would be really useful to be able to see what are the busiest times so I know when is the best time to visit a room during the day.

 Q: What devices will you most likely check on for a revised room occupancy system?

 A: Primarily on my computer.

+From this interview with a university staff member, it can be seen that extending the system to more than just study spaces and reliability are the main points to improve on from the current system.